 - This is a combined recording and mixing class based on a large-scale sound effects (Foley) project where students use professional grade audio hardware and software to create and process voice recordings and custom sound effects.
 Various recording methods are utilized, including Foley, automatic dialogue replacement (ADR), stereo mic techniques, and looping.
 The media generated by the class is processed, using advanced sound mixing and editing techniques, to construct a custom sound mix with special sound effects, voice work, and music.

 - This advanced level course provides students with hands-on experience by developing projects directly related to the video industry.
 Following best practices in project management, workflow and communication, students will focus on problem solving, experimentation, and execution of project deliverables.
 As students prepare to enter the industry, they are educated in how to present their work and organize and execute job searches.

 - Audio Production 4

 - This course explores the aesthetic and technical aspects of the small-scale live performance.
 Students will learn how to deliver high quality sound while maintaining the ability to conduct multitrack recording.
 Students also learn how to use hardware such as field/studio recorders, mixers, microphones, and various other live sound devices.
 Students must demonstrate how to plan, set-up, and strike a sound system, as well as provide proper cable management.
 Troubleshooting techniques for solving common performance-related problems are also emphasized.
 Students are 'hands-on' as they learn live audio effects such as equalization, reverb, and dynamics processing.

 - Advanced Editing

-- In this course, students create an industry-quality portfolio consisting of enhanced and updated projects from previous classes as well as newly created projects.
-Students create a final portfolio using a consistent theme related to their personal identity.
+- Students will create an industry-quality portfolio consisting of original projects from previous classes and/or newly created projects.
+Students provide their sample works, along with an approved resume and other information through the use of an on-line delivery mechanism.
 A 70% grade must be attained for completion of this final class.